-- Use ◄/►to select the required group.
+- Use ✓ to select the required group.
 See the table below. - 8.
 Tap the required actuator function.
 Several functions can be activated simultaneously. - 9.
 If necessary, tap ✓ to confirm.
 The functions are active for 30 s. - 10.
-Finish with ← Actuator and sensor test.
+Use ← to end the Actuator test.